1jds/syntax-notes/README.md

 ### Staging

 - Make commits which are 'semantically cohesive', i.e. each commit should represent one logical change.
+- Further content to be added here...